jake-knerr/cogent/README.md

 ### Overview

-#### A single component may delegate to a "service" the management of an aspect(s) of state-owned by the initializing component, and/or expose methods for child components to lift state up and dispatch updates.
+#### A "service" may exclusively manage an aspect(s) of state, and/or expose methods for child components to lift state up and dispatch updates.

-Delegation can simply be intent.
-There is no need to explicitly pass the owning component to the service.

-#### Services can do anything that the delegator can.
+#### Services can do anything.

-#### Services can be registered and used by any component to update or read state.
-Notifications of updates must flow downwards through all the notified components from the owning component.
+#### Notifications of updates must flow downwards through all the notified components from the owning component.

 Services can automatically send notifications based on a tree structure, which ensures a top-down flow.